- How old does a child have to be to play Vienna Youth Lacrosse?

-Starting with the 2017 season, there are four divisions for boys in the NVYLL:
+For the 2018 season, there are four divisions for boys in the NVYLL:

 Effective with the 2017 season, the NVYLL will no longer have a Boys' High School division.
 Therefore, VYI will no longer field a Boys' High School team.

-As of the 2011 season, there are four divisions for girls in the NVYLL, as follows:
+For the 2018 season, there are four divisions for girls in the NVYLL, as follows:

 - 7th/8th grade division for players in the 7th and 8th grade for the school year.

 - 5th/6th grade division for players in the 5th and 6th grade for the school year.

 - 3rd/4th grade division for players in the 3rd and 4th grade for the school year.

 - 1st/2nd grade division for players in the 1st and 2nd grade for the school year.

 Our Little LAX program is designed as a non-competitive introduction to lacrosse for 5-7 year olds (boys and girls).
 We encourage lots of parental involvement so you can have a fun time learning lacrosse with your future player.

 2. When does the season start and end?